 - enforcing a strict policy on the use of mobile

 We are fully accredited with UKAS approved ISO27001:2013 certification ensuring that we have strict policies, processes and procedures in place for data protection and information system security.
 We test these policies regularly.

 We fully train all employees on data protection when they join the firm and on an ongoing basis.

-We have a variety of secure data transfer tools available, including SFTP, PGP, secure Drop Box and encrypted email, all of which retain the optimum level of security.
+We have a variety of secure data transfer tools available, including SFTP, Citrix secure online portal, and encrypted email, all of which retain the optimum level of security.
 We also have a data destruction procedure in place for digital data, decommissioned servers or hardware, and the secure disposal of printed documents.

 Any third party suppliers that we use undergo strict data security due diligence.
-This includes data security questionnaires, site visits and regular reviews.
+This includes data security questionnaires and regular reviews.

 Please remember that you are responsible for keeping your passwords secure.
 If we have given you (or you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 Please do not to share your passwords with anyone.

 Unfortunately, sending information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of personal data sent to our website; you send us personal data at your own risk.
 Once we have received your personal data, we will use strict procedures and security features (some of which are described above) to try to prevent unauthorised access.